 The Merger Control Review: Greece

 In addition, the Hellenic Telecommunications and Post Commission (EETT) is competent for the enforcement of the Greek Competition Act, including merger control provisions, in the electronic communications sector.
-The EETT has provided its clearance in two notable merger control cases in the electronic communications market (namely, the acquisitions of Hellas Online2 and Cyta Hellas3 by Vodafone).
+The EETT has provided its clearance in two notable merger control cases in the electronic communications market (namely, the acquisitions of Hellas Online3 and Cyta Hellas4 by Vodafone).

 ii Statutes, regulations and guidelines

-The main piece of legislation relating to merger control in Greece is Law 3959/2011 'on the protection of free competition' (Official Gazette A' 93/20 April 2011), as amended and in force (the Greek Competition Act) (in principle, Articles 5–10), abolishing and replacing the former Greek Competition Act (Law 703/1977).
-The Greek Competition Act mirrors, in essence, the provisions under the EU merger control regime.4
+The main piece of legislation relating to merger control in Greece is Law 3959/2011 on the protection of free competition,5 as amended and in force (the Greek Competition Act) (in principle, Articles 5 to 10), abolishing and replacing the former Greek Competition Act.6 The Greek Competition Act mirrors, in essence, the provisions under the EU merger control regime.7